opnfv/genesis/foreman/docs/src/installation-instructions.rst

 file for ``deploy.sh``.

 1. Copy the ``opnfv_ksgen_settings.yml`` file (for HA) or ``opnfv_ksgen_settings_no_HA.yml`` from ``/root/genesis/foreman/ci/`` to another directory and rename it to be what you want Example:
     ``/root/my_ksgen_settings.yml``

 2. Edit the file in your favorite editor.
 There is a lot of information in this file, but you really only need to be concerned with the "nodes:" dictionary.

 3. The nodes dictionary contains each bare metal host you want to deploy.
 You can have 1 or more compute nodes and must have 3 controller nodes (these are already defined for you) if ha_flag is set to true.
 If ha_flag is set to false, please only define 1 controller node.
 It is optional at this point to add more compute nodes into the dictionary.
-You must use a different name, hostname, short_name and dictionary keyname for each node.
+You must use a different name, hostname , short_name and dictionary keyname for each node.

 4. Once you have decided on your node definitions you now need to modify the MAC address/IPMI info dependent on your hardware.
 Edit the following values for each node:

     - ``mac_address``: change to MAC address of that node's admin NIC (defaults to 1st NIC)
     - ``bmc_ip``: change to IP Address of BMC (out-of-band)/IPMI IP